-To be helpful, I have included a table at the top of this post with general guidelines only and for average tanks only.
+To be helpful, I have included a table at the top of this post with general guidelines for average tanks only.

-All of the guidelines and estimations given by others are simply just that.
+All figures I have mentioned are guidelines and estimations.
 As I have mentioned, each betta fish tank is different, and by testing the water quality in your tank regularly, you will know how often it will need to be cleaned.

 There are always exceptions to the rule, and water changes may be necessary more frequently, especially if oxygen levels drop significantly or disease is present in the tank, but if your tank is very bioactive, you may not need to clean it very often.

 If you own a smaller aquarium, planting it and adding a filter may not be possible, so you will not get the level of bioactivity you require.
 A smaller body of water will also be susceptible to sudden changes in temperature and chemistry and will need frequent cleaning.

 There are complete water testing kits available for every scenario.
 You can test water pH levels, test for chlorine and other chemicals, and test the oxygen content in the water.

 If your tank is stable and you are not overfeeding, you will know that when these levels begin to fall outside the optimum ranges, or if your tank looks dirty, it will need to be cleaned.
 If you are fortunate, these intervals will remain consistent.

 This article is not to explain the process of how to clean a betta fish tank, but as cleaning is part of what I am covering, I will quickly walk you through the betta fish tank cleaning process.

 - Clean your betta tank thoroughly, including the tank glass, with a clean sponge or cloth, inside and out.
 Don’t use any household cleaning chemicals, as they will poison your fish.